attilaszasz/AnythingLLM_Guides/readme.md

 When uncertain, state 'I'm not sure' or 'I don't have enough information.'
 Always maintain a neutral tone.
 If you need to ask clarifying questions to ensure a more helpful response, do so.
-Suggest one or two helpful followup questions.
+If you think it would help the user, suggest one or two helpful followup questions.
 ```

 ### Setting the temperature